-August 30, 2017 - 11:59 pm - PRIORITY DEADLINE
+Wednesday, September 4, 2019-11:59 pm

-- Positions for Security Council and Secretariat will be assigned on August 31st to any applications submitted by the priority deadline. - Country assignments will be emailed on August 31st to any team registrations submitted by the priority deadline. - ICJ Case files will be emailed on August 31st to any lawyer teams registered by the priority deadline.
+- Applications for Security Council & Secretariat are due by this deadline. - Country assignments will be emailed the day after the Priority Deadline to any team registrations submitted by the deadline. - ICJ Case files will be emailed the day after the Priority Deadline to any lawyer teams registered by the deadline.